Early Bird Rate! Use Code SCHIFSKY2021 at checkout before October 22, 2021, and save $10!

 Financial Disclosures: Holly Schifsky receives a speaking fee when she teaches for ERI.

 Non-Financial Disclosures: Holly Schifsky has no relevant nonfinancial relationships to disclose.

 VENUE LOCATION MAPClick image to access Google Maps.

 Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 7 contact hours.
-Application has been made to Illinois EI Training Program.
-Approved provider by the NY State Board of Physical Therapy for 7.2 contact hours (.72 CEUs).
+The Illinois Early Intervention Training Program has approved this event for 6 hours of EI credential credit in the area of Intervention.
+Approved provider by the NY State Board of Physical Therapy for 7.2 contact hours (0.72 CEUs).

 Education Resources is an approved agency by the PT Board of CA for 6 contact hours.
 Approved by the KY Physical Therapy Association for 6 Category 1 contact hours, expiration Date: 3/6/23, approval # CS64-2010-KPTA.
 This activity is provided by the TX Board of PT Examiners accredited provider #2210017TX for 6 CCUs and meets continuing competence requirements for PTs and PTAs licensure renewal in TX.